AledPeart/theNameGame/README.md

 ## User Experience

 Here I will address the aims and goals of the application from both the perspectives of the user/patient and of the owner/therapist.
-I will also address how user experience is key to the design of the website.
+I will also address how user experience is key to the design of the application.

 ### User stories

-* As a user I want to access a fully functioning web application that enables me to practice and improve my word finding strategies
+* As a user I want to access a fully functioning web application that enables me to practice and improve my word finding strategies.

 * As a user I want the web application to be clear and uncluttered and present information to me in a cohesive manner.